josefadamcik/josefadamcik.cz/_posts/2019-07-20-squid-badge-my-first-pcb-design.md

 ### Putting it all together

 I have also exported a shape for the Edge.Cuts layer (contains the overall shape of the board) and imported it into my project.
-This can be done either by using [svg2shenzhen inkscape plugin][svg2kicad] or just using basic Inkscape capability to export into a DXF file as described [A Practical Guide to Designing PCB Art by Uri Shaked][designing-pcb-art] (look for "Creating The Base" section).
+This can be done either by using [svg2shenzhen Inkscape plugin][svg2kicad] or just using basic Inkscape capability to export into a DXF file as described [A Practical Guide to Designing PCB Art by Uri Shaked][designing-pcb-art] (look for "Creating The Base" section).

 {% responsive_image path: images/squid/squidkiadboth.png alt: "The final design - the top layer on the left and the bottom layer on the right."  figcaption: "The final design - the top layer on the left and the bottom layer on the right."%}

 The whole KiCad project including libraries with custom footprints is available in [a&nbsp;Github repository][github].
 I am not going to go through the whole process here but I'll share a few remarks.

-- Copper pour for ground zone: both sides have unused areas filled with copper acting as ground.
+- The copper pour for ground zone: both sides have unused areas filled with copper acting as ground.
 This is done by selecting a zone which should be filled in and the rest is calculated by KiCad.
-I my case it was a bit more complicated, because I needed to keep squid's eyes copper-free on both sides.
+In my case, it was a bit more complicated, because I needed to keep squid's eyes copper-free on both sides.
 I have solved this differently for every side.
 The top one has (as a part of the squid footprint) small copper rings around eyes.
 When KiCad fills the zone it avoids any copper from footprints with some clearance.
-On the bottom side a more straightforward approach is used - I just defined two keep out areas which forbid the auto fill around eyes.
+On the bottom side, a more straightforward approach is used - I just defined two keep out areas which forbid the auto-fill around eyes.
 - I made a mistake when placing the coin-cell holder.
-It's rotated in order to fit the head of the octopus nicely, but if it was soldered properly the opening for a battery to slide in would be at the left-bottom side.
+It's rotated to fit the head of the octopus nicely, but if it was soldered properly the opening for a battery to slide in would be at the left-bottom side.
 There would be other things soldered on (switch, pins) and it wouldn't be possible to insert the battery.
-I didn't realized this until I had manufactured PCBs in my hands.
+I didn't realize this until I had manufactured PCBs in my hands.
 But the fix is easy - the battery holder just needs to be rotated 180 degrees so the battery could be inserted from the top-right side.

 {% responsive_image path: images/squid/squidkicad3d.png alt: "3D render of the PCB provided by KiCad"  figcaption: "3D render of the PCB provided by KiCad."%}